 Therefore, this was Catherine’s way of avoiding ‘unsavory aromas’ when she met with her subjects.
 (Shake with the right and cover nose with the left!
 Genius!!)

 Catherine wasn’t the only VIP obsessed with fragrance.
 Back in the Renaissance, aristocrats had their cushions filled with dried flowers and they burned scented tablets or they used sprinklers to hide unwelcome odors in their palazzos (of which there were no doubt many).
+Too bad Olio Lusso was not around back then.

 Luxury Candles and Diffusers Today